How can we help you? Phone, email or visit the Department.

 Visit our Perth Offices General enquiries

-The Department of Planning, Lands and Heritage and the Western Australian Planning Commission are located at:
+The Department of Planning, Lands and Heritage and the Western Australian Planning Commission is located at:

 Phone us for general enquiries